tlodge/lend-website/public/blogs/theme3.md

-# How might narratives cause harm?
+# How might narratives cause distress?

- In the most recent Lived Experience Advisory Panel, we learned how narratives may cause harm (frustration, distress, feelings of exclusion) when they are poorly aligned with users’ circumstances, expectations, or identities.
+ In the most recent Lived Experience Advisory Panel, we learned how narratives may cause distress (including frustration and feelings of exclusion) when they are poorly aligned with users’ circumstances, expectations, or identities.
 Though not an exhaustive list, our discussions identified several ways a narrative might be problematic:

 - Unrepresentative content
 - Unconvincing or inauthentic narrators